amolecoin/amolewallet-android/README.md

 #####beautiful simplicity:

-Simplicity is amolecoin's core design principle.
+Simplicity is amolewallet's core design principle.
 A simple backup phrase is all you need to restore your wallet on another device if yours is ever lost or broken.
 Because amolecoin is
 [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki),